Raghavmunjal/Hybrid-Sorting-C-project-/Readme.md

 ### Pros and Cons of Tim Sort
 * ***Pros***
-  * It is unbelievably fast for nearly sorted data sequence (including reverse sorted data);
+  * It is unbelievably fast for nearly sorted data sequence (including reverse sorted data).
   * It is stable and the worst case is still O(N*LOG(N)).

 * ***Cons***
-  * It is not inplace
+  * It is not InPlace.
-  *
+  * Locality of refernce is not so good.